 Biomass is the “stuff of life” on this planet - it represents all plants, animals and humans as well as organic residues and wastes.
 IINAS research addresses

-- bioenergy (for electricity, heat/cooling, and transport fuels) and biomaterials (fiber, plastics, textiles etc.) as well as integrated systems, i.e. so-called biorefineries (for more info see biomass projects)
+- bioenergy (for electricity, heat/cooling, and transport fuels) and biomaterials (fiber, plastics, textiles etc.) as well as integrated systems, i.e. so-called biorefineries.
+IINAS sees all these uses as part of the bioeconomy (for more info see biomass projects)

 - sustainable food systems